-Several anthropogenic sounds including broadband ship noise, Low-Frequency Active (LFA) Sonar, Other Low-Frequency Active (LFA) Sonar, Mid-Frequency Active (MFA) sonar, High Frequency Active (HFA) sonar, echosounders, explosions, and airguns were monitored for this report.
-The LTSA search parameters used to detect these sounds are given in Table 1 by manual effort.
+Several anthropogenic sounds including broadband ship noise, Low-Frequency Active (LFA) Sonar, Mid-Frequency Active (MFA) sonar, High Frequency Active (HFA) sonar, echosounders, underwater communications, explosions, and airguns were monitored for this report.
+The LTSA manual search parameters used to detect these sounds are given in Table 1.
 The start and end of each sound or session was logged and their durations were added to estimate cumulative hourly presence.
 Airguns and explosions were analyzed by using a detector, described below.